So, you want to give money gifts to kids in your life. These money gift ideas for kids will keep things fun, plus help you pass on a money lesson.

 While you can’t really dictate how the child receiving your cash gift is going to spend it, you can certainly influence their spending decisions.

-Purchase a kid’s money book, and gift the money in a chapter/page where you specifically want them to pay attention to.
+Purchase a kid’s money book, and gift the money to a chapter/page that you specifically want them to pay attention to.

 Need ideas for great kid’s money books?
 A few of my favorites are: